 Read our take on Sunday for more information.

 Dethatching is a crucial process that helps maintain a healthy layer of decomposing material—called “thatch”—between your grass and your soil.
 Keeping this layer at a healthy thickness will help maintain healthy grass that gets the proper amount of oxygen, water, and nutrients from the soil.
 It will also help naturally prevent weeds and lawn pests.
+To learn how to tackle weeds, check out our article on the natural methods for weed elimination.

-If you’re looking for a professional lawn care company to complete dethatching for you, TruGreen is one of the best options.
+If you’re looking for a top-rated lawn care company to complete dethatching for you, TruGreen is one of the best options.
 This company has a ton of additional services you can use to maximize lawn health before and after dethatching.
 The prices are affordable, and the work is backed by the company’s satisfaction guarantee.

 To learn more: TruGreen Review